xzyin/xzyin.github.io/theme-setup/index.md

 ### Videos

 Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

+Not sure if this only effects Kramdown or if it's an issue with Markdown in general.
+But adding YouTube video embeds causes errors when building your Jekyll site.
+To fix add a space between the `<iframe>` tags and remove `allowfullscreen`.
+Example below:

+{% highlight html %}
+<iframe width="560" height="315" src="http://www.youtube.com/embed/PWf4WUoMXwg" frameborder="0"> </iframe>
+{% endhighlight %}

 ### Twitter Cards